Advertising

 Tianjin University

-First university in the history of modern Chinese education, founded 1895.
+The first university in the history of modern Chinese education was founded in 1895.

 Tsinghua University